The Recruiting Coordinator for GRALOA is Steve Cullen. You can contact Steve with any questions you have at (248) 974-4198 or email@example.com.

 - Do I need insurance?

 Answer: The short answer is yes.
-When you are officiating MHSAA contests, that insurance (liability and medical) is provided through your MHSAA registration.
-(Medical coverage is always secondary to your personal primary health care insurance).
-If you are working a non-MHSAA contest (i.e. a tournament), you need to have officiating insurance per our by-laws.
+If you are registered with the MHSAA, you will have their insurance and the insurance through NASO.
+If you are not registered with the MHSAA, you need to have officiating insurance per our by-laws.
 We highly recommend joining the National Association of Sports Officials (NASO) where one of the biggest benefits from that membership is their insurance for any contest you are officiating.
+Again, your MHSAA registration now includes membership with NASO.

 - Do I need to join USA Lacrosse?